proximax-storage/xpx-chain-devportal-docs/docs/support/guidelines.md

 id: guidelines
 title: Guidelines
 ---
-First off, thank you for considering contributing to Sirius-Chain!
+First off, thank you for considering contributing to Sirius Chain!

-Follow these guidelines for contributing to Sirius-Chain projects.
+Follow these guidelines for contributing to Sirius Chain projects.

 <div class=info>